negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 With this helper, creating new functions is a matter of instantiating modules by passing the appropriate values for the name of the module, the names of the inputs and outputs, the hyperparameters, and the compile function.
-The compile function is perhaps the place that captures most of the speficic functionality for the module in question that we want to implement.
+The compile function is perhaps the place that captures most of the specific functionality for the module in question that we want to implement.
 Calling the compile function passed as argument returns a function, called that we call the forward function.
 The _compile function is called only once.